JacobLezberg/adventure-log/docs/quests.md

 - [ ] Deal with [[king-grohl|King Grohl's]] return, and his mysterious client
 - [ ] Figure out the circumstances around the attack on [[rulkorf-alpensinger|Rulkorf]] (Assailant?
 Motive?)
 - [ ] Find the Soul Monger and the Tomb of the Nine Gods
+	- [ ] Find a guide who can take the party out into the jungle

 ## Mysteries/Questions